Congratulations on getting a Southwest Airlines Interview.

 Why should we hire you as our customer service agent?

-• State you work well under pressure.
+- State that you work well under pressure.

-• Say you are physically fit and will not have any problems lifting items up to 70 pounds.
+- Say you are physically fit and will not have any problems lifting items up to 70 pounds.

-• If you have any customer service experience now is the time to mention it.
+- If you have any customer service experience, now is the time to mention it.

 How would you deal with a difficult customer?

-• Then say you would sympathize with the customer.
+- Then, say you would sympathize with the customer.

 What hours can you work?